Quality Control

 Crafting speed does impact progression though; an assembler with crafting speed of 2 will change twice as fast as an assembler with crafting speed 1.

-Works with the whole base
+Works with the whole factory

 Just about all entity types are supported.
 Here's the full list: